hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 The stringType Object

-The optional `stringType` object allows servers to indicate that a string parameter has a special interpretation.
+The `stringType` is an optional element within each `parameter` object, and it allows servers to indicate that a string parameter has a special interpretation.

 Currently, the only special `stringType` allowed is a URI, and it can be used to indicate that a string parameter contains a time series of links to resources (pointed to by the URIs).
 It is up to clients